 This page uses a carousel marked up with H4 header tags, from which Google is able to create a list of items under the H3 header tag.

-Determining how to best target various search queries requires a good understanding of the psychology of your website’s visitors.
+Determining how to best target various search queries requires a good understanding of the psychology of your website’s visitors, and how your page's canonicalization can be of use to the,.
 The best way to do this is by examining SERP features to better understand the needs of searchers using a particular query.

 As Yogi Berra once said, “You can observe a lot by just watching,” which is why it’s imperative that content strategists pay attention to the SERPs.